 The basic kit you'll need in your afternoon tea catering package will be two teapots, one with extra hot water, a selection of vintage teacups and saucers, a sugar bowl, milk creamer, plate for the lemon slices, and of course a three-tier cake stand.

 Cakes are a mainstay of afternoon tea, and the options are virtually limitless.
 From fruit muffins to chocolate éclairs and chocolate chip cookies to mini fruit tartlets, hosts are free to choose whatever they wish.
 Some traditional favourites, however, include assorted macaroons sandwiched with cream, classic raspberry jam-filled Victoria sponge cake, and miniature scones with clotted cream and strawberry jam.

 You should also provide a selection of finger sandwiches.
-These are cut into little triangles, rectangles, or, as is the royal preference, squares – always with the crusts removed.
+These are cut into little triangles, rectangles, or, as is the royal preference, squares – but don't forget remove the crusts.

 Again, there are no absolute rules on what fillings to choose, although smoked ham and salad, creamy egg and cress, or cheese and homemade chutney are some traditional favourites.
 Some other, more eclectic options include chicken and pesto, lemon, cucumber, and prawn, or smoked salmon, caper, and cream cheese.

 Traditionally, the range of teas provided would reflect the host's good taste and class.
 Nowadays, the best afternoon tea caterers offer a vast range of choices.
 You could showcase a range of fragrant green teas with floral accents or go for rich, dark varieties such as oolong or pu'er.
 It's a good idea to serve a good mix of traditional, exotic, and herbal teas – especially if you have a large guest list.